-WooCommerce is an excellent open-source WordPress plugin to create a functional online shop in no time.
-It automatically adds many essential eCommerce pages including a shopping cart page when you install the plugin.
+WooCommerce is an excellent open-source WordPress plugin for creating a functional online shop in no time.
+It automatically adds many essential eCommerce pages, including a shopping cart page, when you install the plugin.

 But you cannot expect higher conversion from this default cart page.
 Because it doesn’t look much professional, lacks enough SEO optimization, and cannot ensure better user experiences.
 Therefore, it is a must to customize the default cart pages.